duncantl/RFundamentals/Goals.md

 ### Non-standard Evaluation, tidyverse, etc.
 We won't focus much on the tidyverse, pipes, etc.
 They are fine packages.
-However, they use a lot of non-standard evaluation and so the computational model is similar but different from R. This unfortunately complicates rather than simplifies matters and can make reasoning about them  challenging at best.
+However, they use a lot of non-standard evaluation and so the computational model is ostensibly similar but actually quote different from R. This unfortunately complicates rather than simplifies matters and can make reasoning about them  challenging at best.
 Furthermore, the paradigm provided by the tidyverse packages strongly favor working